Alexander D. Shushan, M.D.

 Dr. Shushan enjoys taking care of upper and lower extremity trauma, and specializes in Hand Surgery and Upper Extremity Surgery.
 He is a member of The American Academy of Orthopedic Surgeons (AAOS) and is Board Certified in Orthopedic Surgery.
 He is active in the American Society for Surgery of the Hand (ASSH).

-Dr. Shushan lives in Severna Park with his wife and three children.
-In his free time, he enjoys spending time with his family and running.
+Dr. Shushan lives in Severna Park and enjoys spending time with his children and running.